PsyProtocol/psy-sdk/docs/src/Circuits.md

-This document describes the end-to-end flow of circuits involved in processing user transactions and aggregating them into a final block proof within the QED system.
+This document describes the end-to-end flow of circuits involved in processing user transactions and aggregating them into a final block proof within the Psy system.
 It highlights the assumptions made at each stage and how they are progressively verified, ultimately enabling horizontal scalability.

 ### Phase 1: User Proving Session (UPS) - Local Execution